andreabbondanza/RESTClient/README.md

 # RESTClient
 A simple library for .net core that can help you to consume REST services.

+:warning: BREAK CHANGE IN 4.0.0 - Now the __RESTRequest__ object is disposable

 ## Objects
 We have two object, RESTClient and RESTResponse that implements IRESTClient and IRESTResponse interfaces.
 We have also extended the HttpClient object with Patch\Head\Options wrappers over the classic GetAsync\PutAsync\PostAsync, so we have a full REST Client methods support.